luni64/MicroMod_3.2/README.md

 Experimental NXP MK20DX256 controller board compatible to the SparkFun MicroMod (https://www.sparkfun.com/micromod) system and the [PJRC Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) ecosystem.
 I.e., the board fits on the SparkFun MicroMod carriers and is able to run firmware written for a Teensy 3.2.

 The MM32 board utilizes the un-brickable PJRC bootloader, preprogrammed on the MKL02 chip.
 Please note: You need to buy the bootloader directly from PJRC (https://www.pjrc.com/store/ic_mkl02.html).
 It won't work with an empty MKL02.

+See here https://github.com/luni64/mmStep for a compatible MicroMode stepper driver board.

 ## Key features:
 - Contiguous **8bit port** routed to BUS0-BUS7 (Teensy: PTD0 - PTD7)
 - **Two differential ADCs** mapped onto A0/A1 and ADC_D+ ADC_D-